Endangered Species and the River Rafts Named After Them

 The evocative name of the Razorback Sucker is well-earned; this references the anterior back, home to the distinctive dorsal fin.
 Razorbacks have been known to reach up to 3.3 feet in length and boast weights of up to 13 pounds.

 This native fish once shared the neighborhood of the Colorado Basin with its aforementioned fellow tenants, but populations have bottlenecked and are now restricted largely to just above the Grand Canyon and a few lakes on the lower part of the river.
 Once again, habitat destruction seems to be a chief culprit, and the Razorback Sucker followed the Humpback Chub onto the Endagered Species list by just a few short years.

-Where native species- and specifically fish –are concerned, it’s not all bad news.
-As I mentioned earlier, at least one of our highlighted populations has seen a recent resurgence, hopefully owing to conscientiousness by stakeholding parties.
-Holiday tries to do our part by rigorously practicing Leave No Trace ethics, both on the river and at home around the warehouse.
-Ultimately, dams have done more damage than we can hope to undo with any quick-fix scheme, but we can certainly eliminate the possibility of becoming more of a problem and, in doing so, continue to respect the river ecosystem that grants us so much beauty.
+Where native species, and specifically fish are concerned, it’s not all bad news.
+As I mentioned earlier, at least one of our highlighted populations has seen a recent resurgence.
+Hopefully owing to conscientiousness by stake-holding parties.
+Holiday tries to do its part by rigorously practicing Leave No Trace ethics, both on the river and at home around the warehouse.
+Ultimately, dams have done more damage than we can hope to undo with any quick-fix scheme.
+We can certainly eliminate the possibility of becoming more of a problem and, in doing so, continue to respect the river ecosystem that grants us so much beauty.